ExtendRealityLtd/VRTK/README.md

 touch colour per controller.

-The controller model can be hidden upon an interaction with an object, ticking the `Hide Controller On Touch` or `Hide Controller On Grab` parameter on the script will ensure the controller model is hidden when the interactable object is being touched or grabbed.
+The controller model can be hidden upon an interaction with an object, ticking one of the `Hide Controller On <action>` parameters on the script will ensure the controller model is hidden when the interactable object is being touched, grabbed or used.

 There are also a number of events emitted by the Controller Interaction
 script:

   * Touching/Untouching an interactable object will emit an event
   * Grabbing/Ungrabbing an interactable object will emit an event
+  * Start Using/Stop Using an interactable object will emit an event

 The Controller Interaction events are emitted with this payload: